-- a. use social justice, anti-racist, and anti-oppressive lenses to assess how social welfare policies affect the delivery of and access to social services; and - b. apply critical thinking to analyze, formulate, and advocate for policies that advance human rights and social, racial, economic, and environmental justice.
+a. use social justice, anti-racist, and anti-oppressive lenses to assess how social welfare policies

+- affect the delivery of and access to social services; and - b. apply critical thinking to analyze, formulate, and advocate for policies that advance human rights and social, racial, economic, and environmental justice.

-Competency 6: Student engages with individuals, families, groups, organizations, and communities
+Competency 6: Engage with Individuals, Families, Groups, Organizations, and Communities